 In 2012, Katy produced a revival of The Mystery of Edwin Drood at the Arts Theatre for the bi-centenary year of Charles Dickens and in 2017 The Toxic Avenger ran at the Arts Theatre following runs at the Edinburgh Festival Fringe’s Pleasance Theatre earlier that year, and the Southwark Playhouse in 2016.

-Katy set up the From Page to Stage festival to support new musicals at all difference stages of development.
-In 6 years FPTS has given platform to over 100 new musicals.
-Many have gone on to have full productions and be licensed worldwide.
-Aria runs a full-time literary department for new musicals.
+Lipson set up the From Page to Stage festival to support new musicals at all difference stages of development.
+In 6 years, From Page to Stage has given a platform to over 100 new musicals; many of which have gone on to have full productions and be licensed worldwide.
+In 2017 the festival ran at The Other Palace and was supported by The Really Useful Group.
+She recently set up a new chamber musical award with Adam Lenson Productions to support and commission one new British chamber musical a year and she also runs a full-time literary department for new musicals.

 Current projects include: The Osmonds and The Cher Show (UK Tours); From Here to Eternity (Charing Cross Theatre) and Claus – The Musical (The Lowry, Salford).